stevenh1223/ApoE4_POCD_meta-analysis_R/README.md

 ccases(column: number of patients without APOE4 with POCD), cnoncases(column: number of patients without APOE4 and POCD), ctotal(column: number of patients without POCD), and subgroup(column: name of the subgroup, ex: type of surgery) into the first row

-2. Replace `C:/Users/Steven/Desktop` in the 2th line and the 11th line with your working directory
+2. Replace `C:/Users/Steven/Desktop` in the 2th line and the 11th line with working directory

 3. Run the codes from top to bottom, then the forrest plot, subgroup analysis, contour-enhanced funnel plot, and Egger's test with regression line in the funnel plot appear